Versión en Español | Version en Français-Canadien

 • Inferences drawn from the information we collect to create a profile about you that reflects your preferences, characteristics, predispositions, or behavior.

-• Sensitive personal information, such as personal information that reveals your social security number, driver’s license or state identification card number, passport number, financial account and routing number, racial or ethnic origin, criminal history, contents of your email, and biometric information.
+• Sensitive personal information, such as personal information that reveals your social security number, driver’s license or state identification card number, passport number, financial account and routing number, financial or commercial account activity and history, criminal history, contents of your email, and biometric information.

 Sources of Personal Information